Guidelines for Recognizing Designatable Units

 3. Evidence that the discrete population or group of populations represents the only surviving natural occurrence of a species that is more abundant elsewhere as an introduced population outside of its historical range.

-4. Evidence that the loss of the discrete population or group of populations would induce an extensive disjunction in the range of the species in Canada.
-A disjunction is defined as two or more areas of occupancy that are widely separated by areas of non-occupancy across which natural dispersal of the wildlife species in question is unlikely to occur.
+4. Evidence that loss of the discrete population or group of populations would result in an extensive disjunction in the range of the species in Canada.
+Here, a disjunction is defined as two or more regions of species’ occurrence that are widely separated geographically by regions of non-occupancy such that natural dispersal of the species among such regions is unlikely to occur.

 It is important to recognize that some criteria provide more compelling evidence of “discreteness” and “significance” than others; hence, when identifying a DU, it is important to present the best available evidence for all criteria that are met.